Xibz34/Republic-Node-Setup/README.md

 ---

-## Disclaimer
+# Disclaimer

 Use at your own risk.
-Always verify parameters from official sources.
+Always verify chain parameters from official sources.